SJ23 Tech Tip H02, (Updated 2024-06-08) Bob Schimmel, Rudy Mayer & Charlie Olden

 The deck accessible anchor locker shown at right is for the later versions of MKI and all MKII & MKIII hulls.
 Access is through a deck lid held down with a bungee cord.
 The bulkhead is completely sealed to the cabin.
 The drain is through the stem.
 A much improved system.

-The dotted line outlining a deep keel was never installed.
-This is likely a conceptual drawing that was abandoned in favour of using SJ7.7 keel that was installed.
+The dotted line outlining a fin keel was never installed.
+This is likely a conceptual drawing that was abandoned in favour of using SJ7.7 fin keel that was installed.
 The 7.7M keel was already in production and it is much cheaper to use an existing keel than build a new one.
-The cabin sole was reinforced with ~2" ribs to handle the heavier keel.
+The cabin sole was reinforced with ~2" thick ribs to handle the heavier keel.
 I think Clark kept the outline of the shoal draft keel on this diagram for comparison purposes.
 The SJ23 MKII is a fast boat.

 h02_04.jpg (54964 bytes)This cut away line drawing is an excellent side view of the interior.
 It applies to the Mark I, II & III.
 The center board crank was never produced. h02_05.jpg (43449 bytes)I presume it was someone's brainchild that never became reality.
 To function without adding fatigue it needs to be mounted on top of the pedestal and this would get in the way of the table.
 Nice idea though.